Inflectra/rapise-framework-examples/SpiraFriendlyWithRvlAndUserLib/README.md

 If you follow  the suggested design then you should get the following benefits:

-* Common functionality shared among all tests in the framework
+* Common functionality shared among all tests in the framework.
-* Easy sharing objects between sub-tests
+* Easy sharing objects between sub-tests.
-* `TestPrepare` tab for operations performed before any of the tests is executed
+* `TestPrepare` tab for operations performed before any of the tests is executed.
-* `TestFinish` tab for functionality finalizing each of the tests
+* `TestFinish` tab for functionality finalizing each of the tests.
-* Ability to work with each sub-test separately
+* Ability to work with each sub-test separately.
-* Easy way to execute any piece of any RVL
+* Easy way to execute any piece of any RVL.

 Let's elaborate these features one-by-one.
 But first, let's describe and Application Under Test and Test Framework design.